Vendetta (1991 video game)

 Vendetta, known in Japan as Crime Fighters 2 (クライムファイターズ2), is a 1991 side-scrolling beat-'em-up arcade game developed and published by Konami.
-It is the sequel to 1989 Konami's Crime Fighters, although it was marketed internationally as a stand-alone game with no previous connections.
+It is a sequel to Konami's 1989 game Crime Fighters, although it was marketed internationally as a stand-alone game with no previous connections.

+The gameplay involves the four members of the hero gang, The Cobras, fighting enemies to rescue a kidnapped member, Kate.
+The game uses 'punch' and 'kick' buttons and allows the use of various weapons, with the score based on opponents eliminated.
+The plot centers around The Cobras' attempt to save their fellow gang member Kate from the "Dead End" gang, who control Dead End City.
+Vendetta was censored in some countries to remove certain enemy characters.
+The game received positive reviews for its atmosphere and gameplay, and was included in the Top 25 "Best Beat 'Em Ups of All Time" list by Time Extension in 2023.

 Gameplay

 The four men of the game's hero gang, The Cobras, fight through waves of enemies to rescue Kate, The Cobras' fifth member, who was kidnapped by the Dead End Gang.
 As with most beat-em-ups, the game features primarily side-scrolling action.
 Player score is based on number of opponents eliminated.

 The option of attacking an enemy while they are knocked down was new to the genre.
 The game uses 'punch' and 'kick' buttons rather than 'jump' and 'attack'.
 The special punch-plus-kick attack is the only aerial attack.
 Every time this special attack is performed, it takes away one bar of energy from the character.
 The players can also use different weapons that belong to enemies or are hidden inside boxes, including a shotgun (with limited cartridges), baseball bats, knives, and bottles.
 Players can also double-team enemies and vice versa.

 After defeating the Big Boss at the end of the chapters, the game continues: first it resuscitates all the bosses for a massive final fight, and if the player defeats them all, then the game repeats endlessly, with an amped-up level of difficulty.